WissemBT/learning_rust/README.md

+# rust projects
-# a repository that contains some rust projects made in order to learn rust
+## a repository that contains some rust projects made in order to learn rust